barkm/n-body/README.md

 $ make
 ```

-To check if the program runs (on 2 processes)
+To check if the program runs (on 2 processes):

 ```
 $ mpirun -np 2 ./main.out